William Staveley (Royal Navy officer): Flag rank

 Staveley was appointed Flag Officer, Second Flotilla in October 1976.
 He was promoted to rear admiral on 7 January 1977 and became Flag Officer, Carriers & Amphibious Ships and NATO Commander, Carrier Striking Group Two in March 1977.
 He went on to be Chief of Staff to the Commander-in-Chief Fleet in October 1978 and, having been promoted to vice admiral on 11 April 1980, he became Vice Chief of the Naval Staff in July 1980.
-He was appointed a Knight Commander of the Order of the Bath in 1981 Birthday Honours.
+He was appointed a Knight Commander of the Order of the Bath in the 1981 Birthday Honours.

 Staveley was promoted to full admiral on 29 October 1982 on appointment as Commander-in-Chief Fleet and NATO Commander-in-Chief, Channel and Commander-in-Chief Eastern Atlantic.
-Advanced to Knight Grand Cross of the Order of the Bath in the 1984 Birthday Honours, he became First Sea Lord and Chief of the Naval Staff on 2 August 1985.
+He was advanced to Knight Grand Cross of the Order of the Bath in the 1984 Birthday Honours, he became First Sea Lord and Chief of the Naval Staff on 2 August 1985.
 In that role he fought hard for a fleet large enough to meet NATO commitments.
 He was promoted to Admiral of the Fleet on his retirement in May 1989.